Optimizing Room Climates by Climate Data Forecasting

 - The Resource Package, containing the required datasets, software, and the official rules and regulations is now available for download.

 - The competitor with the best prediction is rewarded with an iPad, which is kindly sponsored by GreenPocket.

-- Interesting Problem Domain: Forecasting energy consumption profiles based on smart-metering data offers a challenging and highly relevant test case for modern time series prediction methods.
+- Interesting Problem Domain: Forecasting room climate data based on smart home and ambient temperature data offers a challenging test case for modern time series prediction methods.

-- Real-world Data: Multiple real quarter-hourly energy consumption time series data sets are provided for training and assessing forecasting methods.
+- Real-world Data: Real room climate time series, irregularly recorded when values change, are provided for training, testing, and assessing forecasting methods.

 Downloads and Submission

 - Download the Call for Participation in PDF format.

 - Download the GECCO 2013 IC Resource Package, containing the required datasets, software, and the official rules and regulations in

 ZIP format.
 Please see the file README.txt for further instructions.

 Important Dates and Contacts